Top tips from the Montréal Tourism Information Office

 Isa Tousignant

 You’re in Montréal and looking to plan your stay?
-Look no further: the friendly staff at the Montréal Tourist Information Office in Old Montréal is here to help.
-Happy to serve both locals and out-of-towners, the Tourist Information Office staffers know the city’s ins and outs like the back of their hand, including hot happenings, cool cafés and great restaurants.
-So what are their favourite things to do in Montréal these days?
+Look no further: the friendly staff at the Montréal Tourism Information Office in Old Montréal is here to help.
+Happy to serve both locals and out-of-towners, the staffers know the city’s ins and outs like no one else, including hot happenings, cool cafés and great restaurants.
+So, what are their favourite things to do in Montréal these days?

 Montréal Tourist Information Office - Team